harvard-edtech/caccl/README.md

 Node.js Script | Terminal |  A simple Node.js script that runs in terminal
 EJS + Express Server-side App | EJS Templates | A server-side app with an Express server and UI templating with EJS

+Choose a type and follow instructions.

+_Custom project type:_ if your type of project isn't covered above, see [Manual Set Up](#manual-set-up) below.

+#### 2. Read the docs for your project type:

 Once you've chosen from the list, follow instructions and jump to the corresponding docs:

 - [React + Express App Docs](#if-you-chose-react--express-app)
 - [Node.js Script](#if-you-chose-nodejs-script)
 - [EJS + Express Server-side App](#if-you-chose-ejs--express-server-side-app)

-If your type of project isn't covered above, see [Manual Set Up](#manual-set-up) below.

 ## If you chose _React + Express App_...